5 tips for your modern data governance strategy

 “It was a bit overwhelming,” she said.
 “We had no idea, no control, no visibility.
 No one knew what was happening.”

 While it wasn’t pleasant to discover all of the sprawl and potential vulnerabilities within her environment, it was the best thing that could have happened.
-Thankfully, once Gibbon and her team started using ShareGate’s reporting and analytics tools, they immediately had visibility into all of the issues and identified potential issues.
-Not only that, but her team could begin to get it under control within minutes of their discovery.
+Thankfully, once Gibbon and her team started using ShareGate’s reporting and analytics tools, they immediately had visibility into all the potential issues.
+Not only that, but her team could begin to get problems under control within minutes of their discovery.

 Thanks to ShareGate, Gibbon and her team could meet business objectives by: